California Poppy

 Smoking-Specific Considerations

 When smoking this herb, you might experience throat irritation or mild coughing, especially during initial use.
 The relaxing effects kick in faster compared to teas or capsules.
+Blending with soothing herbs like mullein or raspberry leaf can reduce harshness on your throat.
 Start with small amounts to gauge your personal response.

 Who Should Exercise Caution